trimble-oss/devguide/wiki/guidelines/pages/development-practices/packagingAndDistribution.md

 [TPaaS](https://sites.google.com/a/trimble.com/tpaas/) (Trimble Platform as a Service) provides the [API Cloud](https://sites.google.com/a/trimble.com/tpaas/projects/api-management/api-management) a service for managing and publishing APIs for consumption by other Trimble applications.

-For reusable software modules, e-Tools provides [Artifactory Pro](https://www.jfrog.com/artifactory) .
-Artifactory Pro is capable of hosting multiple artifact repositories for a lot of different types of software artifacts, this includes npm  repositories for Javascript modules, NuGet for .NET packages, Maven for Java, PyPI for Python etc. Artifactory also integrates well with e-Tools Bamboo service for build orchestration.
+For reusable software modules, e-Tools provides [Artifactory Pro](https://www.jfrog.com/artifactory).
+Artifactory Pro is capable of hosting multiple artifact repositories for a lot of different types of software artifacts, this includes npm  repositories for JavaScript modules, NuGet for .NET packages, Maven for Java, PyPI for Python etc. Artifactory also integrates well with e-Tools Bamboo service for build orchestration.
 See [ e-tools Artifactory](https://support.trimble.cloud/support/solutions/folders/25000000761) for more details on using Artifactory.

 ## Language Specific Tools For Packaging and Distribution